rpmoulton/backup-tool/README.md

 # TypeScript CLI Backup Tool

- ⚠️ Note: This implementation is optimized for clarity and simplicity, not scalability.
+ ⚠️ Note: This implementation is optimized only for clarity and simplicity, not scalability.
 It is best suited for demos, small workloads, or experimentation.
  (To scale we'd need to introduce a db for the snapshots, and an external filesystem such as S3 or similar)

+ It is also not optimized for performance.
+ - There are some redundant file reads
+ - Directory traversal is not optimized
+ - Synchronous I/O is used
+ - Inefficient snapshot / memory usage

 ### Prerequisites